jaba228/ciphers.py/README.md

 # ciphers.py
-A simple tool for using different simple ecryption algorithms
+A simple tool for using different message ecryption algorithms